longhoangly/longhoangly/index.md

 <br>
 Hi!
 Welcome to the LongLy.App

-This site has some useful tool for processing text, strings and numbers.
+This site has some useful tools for processing text, strings and numbers.

 Feel free to give it a try and send me messages if any suggestion.
 Thanks!
 <br>